hacs/documentation/documentation/publish/include.md

 ### Check HACS Manifest

-This checks that the hacs.jsont file at least contains the following:
+This checks that the hacs.json file at least contains the following:

 - `name`